Entropic Mirror Monte Carlo: Additional Elements on the Gaussian Mixture Benchmarks

-where the weights $w^{(j)}_k$ sum to one and the covariance matrices $\Sigma^{(j)}_k$ are full.
-The number of components $K_0$ is chosen to match the local multimodality of the target two-dimensional marginals: $K_0 = 2$ for GM2, $K_0 = 4$ for GM4, and $K_0 = 25$ for GM25.
+The covariance matrices are full and $K_0$ matches the number of modes of the two-dimensional marginal: $K_0=2,4,25$ for GM2, GM4, and GM25, respectively.
 This tensorized construction implicitly defines a mixture with $K_0^{d/2}$ components in dimension $d$.

-\paragraph{Projection via expectation--maximization.} At each EM2C iteration, the ideal update is approximated by an empirical measure $\widehat{\mu}_{t+1}$ represented by a set of particles $Z_t^{1:N}$.
-The projection onto the variational family is performed independently for each two-dimensional block.
-For block $j$, we extract the projected samples

-and estimate the parameters of the corresponding Gaussian mixture $\mu^{(j)}_\theta$ by maximum likelihood using the EM algorithm. \paragraph{EM hyperparameters.} Each two-dimensional Gaussian mixture is fitted using the standard EM algorithm with full covariance matrices, k-means++ initialization, $n_{\mathrm{init}}=3$ random restarts, a maximum of $500$ iterations, and a covariance regularization parameter of $10^{-3}$.
+\paragraph{Projection via EM algorithm.} At each EM2C iteration, the oracle update {eq:memd:iterates} is approximated by the empirical measure of particles $Z_t^{1:N}$.
+For each block $j$, the two-dimensional GMM $\mu_\theta^{(j)}$ is fitted by maximum likelihood to $Z_{t,j}^{1:N}$ using EM.
+We use full covariance matrices, k-means++ initialization, $n_{\mathrm{init}}=3$ random restarts, at most $500$ EM iterations, and covariance regularization $10^{-3}$.
 All EM fits are performed independently across blocks and EM2C iterations.